MinecraftForge/Documentation/docs/concepts/registries.md

 Methods for Registering
 ------------------

-There are two proper ways to register objects: the `DeferredRegister` class, and the `RegistryEvent$Register` lifecycle event.
+There are three proper ways to register objects: the `DeferredRegister` class, the `RegistryEvent$Register` lifecycle event, as well as `Registry#register` for vanilla-only registries.

 ### DeferredRegister